 - Retreat Rooms - High standard, comfortable rooms with Wifi.
 15 single rooms with¬†wash basins and 1 twin with en-suite shower and toilet.

-- Potala House¬†- Our very popular modern guesthouse with 30 single rooms with wash basins and 1 twin room with en-suite toilet.
+- Potala House¬†- Our very popular guesthouse with 30 single rooms each with wash basin and 1 twin room with en-suite toilet.